yodobrin/custom-metrics-emitter/README.md

    - Service Principal (Azure AD -App Registration)
    - User Managed Identity
 - Once decided on the authentication method - the chosen identity should get the following roles:
-  - Monitoring Metrics Publisher role for Azure Event Hub
+  - `Monitoring Metrics Publisher` role for Azure Event Hub
-  - Storage Blob Data Reader for Azure Storage
+  - `Storage Blob Data Reader` for Azure Storage

 ## Build and Publish
-The solution can be deploy on either Azure Container App or any other Azure service which able to host container solution and has User Managed Identity support (in case this is the selected authentication method - see above).
+The solution can be deployed on either Azure Container App or any other Azure service which able to host container solution and has User Managed Identity support (in case this is the selected authentication method - see above).

 1. Build and Publish a docker image, in the sample - we are building and publishing the image using Github action which trigger once a new release created.
 2. Deploy the solution on the chosen Azure Service, in the sample - we are using Azure Container App,
    - if the chosen authentication method is User Managed Identity - assign the identity to the service.
    - The following environemnt variables should be set:
      - TenantId             - { Tenant Id of Azure Subscription }
      - SubscriptionId           - { Azure Subscription Id }
      - ResourceGroup            - { Resource Group name where the Azure Event Hub deployed }
      - Region                   - { Region name where the Azure Event Hub deployed }